Joseph Berkson: Works and views

 Berkson is also widely recognised as the key proponent in the use of the logistic in preference to the normal distribution in probabilistic techniques.

-Berkson is also credited with the introduction of the logit model in 1944, and with coining this term.
+He is credited with the introduction of the logit model in 1944, and with coining this term.
 The term was borrowed by analogy from the very similar probit model developed by Chester Ittner Bliss in 1934.

 Berkson was a prominent opponent of the idea that cigarette smoking causes cancer.
 In the 1957 Liggett & Myers annual report, he was quoted as saying "the evidence, taken as a whole, does not establish, on any reasonable scientific basis, that cigarette smoking causes lung cancer."
 Following the issuance of the famous report Smoking and Health: Report of the Advisory Committee to the Surgeon General of the Public Health Service, he was quoted in Life magazine as saying it was "very doubtful that smoking causes cancer of the lung."